RedHat-UX/red-hat-design-system/elements/rh-tabs/docs/20-guidelines.md

         height="56">
   </uxdot-example>

-  <p>Do not make overflow buttons visible if all tabs can comfortably fit and are visible.</p>
+  <p>Do not make overflow buttons visible if all tabs can comfortably fit.</p>
 </uxdot-best-practice>